herodevs/cli/README.md

 The CLI is designed to be non-invasive:

-* It does not install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.)
+* It does **not** install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.)
 * It analyzes the project in its current state

-* If you need dependencies installed for accurate scanning, please install them manually before running the scan
+## Installing Dependencies Before Use

+Some projects and ecosystems require projects to have dependencies installed already, to achieve an accurate scan result.
+It is **highly** recommended that you install all dependencies of your project to your working directory, before running a scan on your project, to ensure scan accuracy.

+### Java Users

+Maven and Gradle projects should run an install and build before scanning

 ## Usage
 <!-- usage -->